 Never forget to raise the first glass in the bottle to the extraordinary Barti Ddu.

 Often overlooked and misrepresented as being salty, we believe laver seaweed carries a beautifully delicate, savoury flavour profile, which much to our delight, does magical things to the spices and the rum itself when infused.
 You have to try it – it is undeniably smooth.
 Laver seaweed was once one of the most popular food items in South Wales.
 In Pembrokeshire there used to be a thriving cottage industry founded around picking laver from the beaches and sending it on to Swansea to be made into laverbread.

 How should I drink it?

 Neat over ice with a slice of orange.
 Or if you’re looking for a mixer, cloudy lemonade is fantastic, or you can’t go wrong with ginger beer or cola.
 Check out our perfect serves for more ideas.

 How do you pronounce it?

-Barti Ddu is pronounced Barti Thee, or we don’t mind if you simple call it Barti Spiced!
-Barti Ddu, or in English Black Bart, is not just any pirate.
+Barti Ddu is pronounced Barti Thee, or we don’t mind if you simply call it Barti Spiced!
+Barti Ddu, or in English Black Bart, wasn’t just any pirate.
 He left Pembrokeshire to work in the navy and nearing the end of his long and lowly career, the ship he worked on was defeated by pirates.
 Reluctantly, and for lack of any other option,

 Like Barti Ddu we think you should always make good of the hand you are dealt and vow never to simply be what others perceive you to be.
 Barti Rum is for everyone, the extraordinary, the adventurous, the passionate and for those who never miss an opportunity to celebrate!